jsoref/harbor/tests/testcases/Group9-Content-trust/9-02-DB-user-push-unsigned-images.md

 # Expected Outcome:

-* A red cross will displayed under signed colume in UI.
+* A red cross will displayed under signed column in UI.

 # Possible Problems:
 None